Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Discussion

 Using more training protocols in the training set may increase the coverage of the DGP by our interval.
 Whilst the number of protocols that can be performed on a single biological cell is limited by time constraints \citep{beattie_sinusoidal_2018,lei_rapid_2019-1}, the utilisation of more protocols is likely preferable.

-Throughout Section~\ref{sec:results}, for our DGPs and models, we considered only additive Gaussian errors.
-But the differences we simulated between the underlying systems of deterministic ODEs describing the mechanistic model and assumed DGP are not the only possible source of model discrepancy: there can also be errors in the statistical/noise model.
-Or indeed, the DGP may not be accurately described by an ODE system, which we know to be the case when ion channel numbers are low and individual channels stochastically open and close.
-But our approach could also be employed for models involving stochastic differential equations (SDEs), as in \citet{PhysRevE.83.041908}, auto-correlated noise processes \citep[e.g. as explored in][]{creswell2020noise,lambert2022autocorrelated}, or even experimental artefacts \citep{lei_accounting_2020}, and it remains to be seen how well it would perform in these cases.
+Besides the types of discrepancies considered in Section~\ref{sec:results}, there are other ways that the DGP can differ from the fitted models.
+For example, the DGP may not be accurately described by an ODE system, especially when ion channel numbers are small and the stochasticity of individual channels opening and closing is apparent.
+In this circumstance, the models can be cast in terms of stochastic differential equations (SDEs), as in \citet{PhysRevE.83.041908}, and we can again consider an ensemble of parameter estimates (Equation~\ref{eqn:set_of_estimates}) and an ensemble of model predictions (Equation~\ref{eqn:set_of_predictions}.
+The assumption of IID Gaussian errors for the observation noise model could also be inaccurate: auto-correlated noise processes \citep[e.g. as explored in][]{creswell2020noise,lambert2022autocorrelated}, or even experimental artefacts may be present, but all of these could be included in the modelled DGP \citep{lei_accounting_2020} and it remains to be seen how well our method would perform in these cases.